|

 Link2.

 a particularly fine instrument.
+See here for related listed features.
 The former Hurlford Kirk (1875) on Main Road.
 The congregation merged with

 that of the Free Church in 1996, whereupon this church closed.
 Two additional views - 1,